 Probationary faculty and adjunct faculty must be evaluated in all classes taught.
-Non-probationary faculty must be evaluated in two classes, one selected by the faculty and one selected by the dean, each semester.
+Non-probationary faculty must be evaluated in two classes, one selected by the faculty and one selected by the faculty member's supervisor each semester.
 Ideally, courses will be evaluated at the 80% completion stage, but must be evaluated between 75% and 85% of completion.
+(See Appendix D for Student's Feedback on Course)

-9.6 TEACHING AND LEARNING CENTER
+9.7 TEACHING AND LEARNING CENTER